MDSAQUIBMDAFZAL/MDSAQUIBMDAFZAL/README.md

 👨‍💻 As a Front-end Developer, I'm proficient in HTML, CSS, React JS, and the React Bootstrap framework.
 I enjoy turning complex problems into simple, beautiful, and intuitive designs.
 My proficiency with tools like Figma ensures a cohesive design approach that is user-centric and visually appealing.

-💼 On the back-end, I bring in-depth knowledge of SQL and Postgresql, ensuring data integrity and performance.
+💼 On the back end, I bring in-depth knowledge of SQL and Postgresql, ensuring data integrity and performance.
 My experience with product-based and fintech companies has equipped me with a strong understanding of delivering high-quality, scalable software solutions.

 🎨 My tech stack includes VS Code, MS Office, Jira, Git, GitHub, Redux, and Redux Toolkit.
 I also hold a foundational understanding of Machine Learning and AWS, allowing me to interface with these technologies when necessary.